efrei-paris-sud/2020-D-Toka-Consulting/lab/1/ex4/README.md

 # Exercise 4

 In this exercise, we needed to connect a variable resistor (a potentiometer) to our Arduino Board and read its value using one analog input of our Arduino board.
+Depending on its value, the LED should change its blink rate.

 ## Code
  ```Arduino